Duolingo Chinese Review vs Alternatives: Is Duolingo a Good Option for Beginners?

 Now for the problems, and there are several big ones.

-Speaking practice barely exists.
+- Speaking practice barely exists.
 The app has some speaking exercises where you repeat phrases, but they're optional and the voice recognition is pretty forgiving.
 You can mumble something vaguely close and get marked correct.
 Real conversation requires way more speaking practice than Duolingo provides.

-Cultural context is missing.
+- Cultural context is missing.
 Chinese is packed with cultural nuances, formal versus informal speech, and expressions that don't translate literally.
 Duolingo teaches you words and phrases in isolation without explaining when you'd actually use them or what cultural situations they fit.

-The course stops at intermediate level.
+- The course stops at intermediate level.
 Even if you complete the entire Duolingo Chinese tree, you'll max out around HSK 3 or maybe HSK 4 level.
 That's functional for basic conversations but nowhere near fluency.
 You'll still struggle with native content like TV shows, podcasts, or books.

-Best alternatives to Duolingo for learning Mandarin
+Best alternatives to Duolingo for learning Chinese language

 Let's talk about what actually works better if you're serious about learning Chinese.